MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sql-server.md

 These options all work with the Microsoft Azure [Cloud witness](/windows-server/failover-clustering/deploy-cloud-witness) for quorum control.
 We recommend using cluster [AntiAffinity](/windows-server/failover-clustering/cluster-affinity) rules in WSFC for VMs placed on different physical nodes to maintain uptime for SQL Server in the event of host failures when you configure Always On availability groups.

 ### Step 5: Set up Azure hybrid services
 There are several Azure hybrid services that you can use to help keep your SQL Server data and applications secure.
-[Azure Site Recovery](https://azure.microsoft.com/services/site-recovery/) is a disaster recovery as a service (DRaaS).
+[Azure Site Recovery](https://azure.microsoft.com/services/site-recovery/) is a disaster recovery as a service (DRaaS) solution.
 For more information about using this service to protect the SQL Server back end of an application to help keep workloads online, see [Set up disaster recovery for SQL Server](/azure/site-recovery/site-recovery-sql).

 [Azure Backup](https://azure.microsoft.com/services/backup/) lets you define backup policies to protect enterprise workloads and supports backing up and restoring SQL Server consistency.
 For more information about how to back up your on-premises SQL data, see [Install Azure Backup Server](/azure/backup/backup-azure-microsoft-azure-backup).